Snickser/moodle-paygw_payanyway/README.md

 INSTALLATION
 ------------
-Download the latest paygw_payanyway.zip and unzip the contents into the ./payment/gateway/ directory.
+Download the latest paygw_payanyway.zip and unzip the contents into the /payment/gateway directory.
+Or upload it from Moodle plugins adminnistration interface.